Doctor of Musical Arts Programs

 - Submit an essay describing and discussing your training, experiences, and present interests in the field of Music Education.
 Also, discuss your career aspirations five years from now as they relate to earning master’s (or doctoral) degree in Music Education to the Office of Graduate Studies in Music.

-- Submit a video recording of teaching, preferably a K-12 music class or rehearsal, and a lesson plan to accompany the recording.
-Please submit a detailed lesson plan for each class or rehearsal presented on your video of teaching.
-The video recording container should clearly indicate your name, instrument, and degree program for which you are applying.
+- A video-recording (or internet links to videos) of teaching, preferably a K-12 music class or rehearsal.
+Please submit a detailed lesson plan for each class or rehearsal presented in your teaching video.
+The video-recording container should clearly indicate your name, instrument, and degree program for which you are applying.
 Recordings should have been made within the six months prior to the submission of the application.
-Video recordings must be of high quality.
-The preferable format is DVD, and the disc should clearly indicate that it is a DVD format.
-Applicants should review the video recording in its entirety to ensure audio, visual, and technical clarity before mailing.
-(This is not required if you are applying for the Master of Music, Music Education Certification option) to the Office of Graduate Studies in Music.
+Video-recordings must be of high quality.
+The preferable format is internet link.
+Applicants should review the video-recording in its entirety to ensure audio, visual, and technical clarity before submitting.
+(This is not required if you are applying for the Master of Music - Certification option) to the Office of Graduate Studies in Music.